 GREEN – Sheet in compliance but less than 3 years old – replace if supplier provides update

 To stay on top of this you would need to have a dashboard or overview of your sheets readily available.
-Using SDS RiskAssist™ our customers see this information and they average 5% RED, 18% YELLOW and 77% GREEN.
+One customer was tracking this in an Excel spreadsheet.
+Their score was 4% red, 11% yellow and 85% green.

 People who can’t see how they are doing struggle.
-One customer we looked at 1,780 sheets.
+One customer we looked at had 1,780 sheets.
 Their sheets were hosted by one of the largest SDS providers with access to millions of data sheets.
-Yet their score using the above standards was 41% RED, 20% YELLOW and 39% GREEN.
+Yet their score using the above standards was 41% red, 20% yellow and 39% green.
 And the customer had no information to determine where they stood.
 We had to count the sheets to provide this overview.
-A different customer had 288 paper sheets in a binder – 95% were RED.
+A different customer had 288 paper sheets in a binder, but were not tracking date nor type of sheet.
+When we reviewed their sheets they were 95% RED.